orthopteroid/Skipjack/README.md

 ![image](https://github.com/user-attachments/assets/7181cad3-b240-4d4e-827e-3673c4d531e5)

-At the same time the interrupt service routine is sending arriving packets that end up on the serial port via another stream.
-Each packet starts with a * and ends with a newline.
+At the same time the interrupt service routine is sending arriving packets that end up on the serial port via a stream (or a double buffer scheme in more up to date code).
+Each packet is printed starting with a * and ending with a newline.

 ```
 *FFFFFFFF44B3F693ADDEF3C8610800FC3716DA715E27212365A18A157A865DFD1F71A405A76904